Asad ibn Abdallah al-Qasri: Second governorship of Khurasan

 The next year, 736, Asad's forces cleared the mountains of Upper Tokharistan from the remnants of Harith's supporters.
 Many of the latter, including some of Harith's relatives, were blockaded in the fortress of Tabushkhan by Asad's commander Juday al-Kirmani with 6,000 men, until they surrendered.
 According to al-Tabari, 400 of the men were executed, and the other defenders, including women and children, were sold into slavery.
 The same year, Asad moved the capital of Khurasan to Balkh.
 This decision was influenced by several factors: Balkh was the traditional, pre-Islamic capital of Khurasan, and remained so in the eyes of the local population; it lay closer to Tokharistan, where Asad concentrated his military activities; and it was settled by reliable Syrians, removed from the factional politics of the Khurasani Arabs of Marw.
 At this time, Asad also captured and executed one of the leaders of the Khurasani Hashimiyya movement, Ammar ibn Yazid, known as Khidash, by crucifixion.

 In 737, Asad again led his troops north of the Oxus in a retaliatory campaign against Khuttal, whose ruler had allied himself with both Harith and the Türgesh.
 While Asad captured a few fortresses and pillaged the land, the Khuttalan regent, Ibn al-Sa'iji, called for aid from the Türgesh qaghan, Suluk.
 The Türgesh army's arrival caught the Arab troops, widely dispersed while ravaging the countryside, by surprise, and precipitated a headlong flight across the Oxus.
-The Türgesh followed after them and attacked and almost annihilated the Arab baggage train, which Asad had sent ahead.
+The Türgesh followed after them.
+In the Battle of the Baggage, they attacked and almost annihilated the Arab baggage train, which Asad had sent ahead.
 The timely arrival of Asad's main army saved the baggage train's remnants, before both sides settled for winter quarters.
 Ominously for the Arabs, the qaghan remained in Khurasan instead of retiring north, and Harith now emerged from hiding and joined him.
 Harith now counselled the qaghan to take advantage of the dispersal of the Arab army to its winter quarters, and to resume his advance.
 In early December the qaghan led the Türgesh army, 30,000 strong with contingents from virtually every native ruler of Transoxiana and Upper Tokharistan, south.
 They bypassed Balkh and marched into Juzjan, hoping to raise the Hephthalite princes of Lower Tokharistan in revolt as well.
 In this the Türgesh failed, as the king of Juzjan joined Asad, who was approaching with what forces he could muster.
 Asad's advance caught the qaghan and Harith off guard; Asad came upon them near Kharistan, where they were accompanied by only 4,000 men, the rest having scattered to plunder and forage.
 In the ensuing Battle of Kharistan, Asad routed the Türgesh.
 Harith and the qaghan barely escaped and fled north over the Oxus.
 The Türgesh detachments south of the Oxus were largely destroyed piecemeal by Juday al-Kirmani, ending the threat to Khurasan.